-- If you are a member of PCSPS only (classic, classic plus, nuvos or premium), please refer to page 6. - If you are a member of alpha only, please refer to page 7. - If you have dual membership (you were a member of PCSPS and moved into alpha) please refer to both pages 6 & 7.
+- If you are a member of alpha only, please refer to page 7. - If you have dual membership (you were a member of PCSPS and moved into alpha) please refer to both pages 6 & 7.

 You can find more information about pensions and tax using the links provided below.